 Applied Parameters: CommandMode=NC

-This command is used to export drill data with respect to one or all layers in the current document.
+This command is used to create rout paths from selected traces in the current document.

-This command is accessed from the CAMtastic Editor by choosing the File » Export » Drill command from the main menus.
+This command is accessed from the CAMtastic Editor by choosing the Rout » Create Rout Path(s) command from the main menus.

 Firstly, ensure that drill tools have been defined.
 If you have previously loaded an NC Drill file, tools for the design will have automatically been loaded and will appear in the Tool Table dialog (Tables » NC Tools).
 If no tools are currently defined, a dialog will appear alerting you to this fact when you try to launch the command, and you will have to define tools by importing a drill file, or by manual entry.